linushstge/number-pool/README.md

-Add the ```NumberPool``` trait to one of your existing model and implement the abstract methods ``numberPoolKey`` and ``numberPoolAttribute`` to set up your pool and local model attribute where you wish to save your ascending unique increment.
+Add the ```NumberPool``` trait to one of your existing model and implement the abstract methods ``numberPoolKey`` and ``numberPoolAttribute`` to set up your pool and local model attribute where you wish to save your ascending unique incremented number.

 ``` php
 <?php